Caves de Rauzan Visit

 https://latableronde37.eatbu.com/?lang=en

-Visit to Le Bar à Vin CIVB
+Le Bar à Vin CIVB Visit, Bordeaux

 My wife and I visited the Bordeaux Interprofessional Wine Council (CIVB) in Bordeaux for a wine workshop and blind tasting.
 Afterward, we went to its wine bar, “Le Bar à Vin” (“The CIVB Wine Bar”).
 The experience was both educational and enjoyable.